HathorNetwork/rfcs/projects/evm-compatible-bridge/design.md

 The coordinator is not a participant of the federation so his headless wallet will be initialized with the MultiSig configuration but without a seed, this does not mean it is a readonly wallet since we will use it to send transactions with the collected signatures.

 The federation will have to inspect any transaction proposed by the coordinator service and check if it is valid, to achieve this we need an API on the headless to that can return the transaction information with metadata (balance to our wallet, decoded data outputs, etc.).

+## Bridge crossing fees

+The fee percentage will be configured on the EVM contract and will be applied to all tokens crossing the bridge, this fee will be deducted from the amount of tokens being crossed and will be kept on the Hathor MultiSig wallet or the Bridge contract until the admin decides to withdraw it.

+For clarification, we will list the operations and where the fees are kept:

+- Hathor -> EVM
+  - The fee is deducted from the amount of tokens being crossed and kept on the MultiSig wallet in Hathor.
+  - The admin can request the withdrawal from the wallet by using the coordinator service, which will check that we are not withdrawing more than the collected fees.
+  - For EVM native tokens, we will only melt the amount of tokens minus fees, so the fees will automatically be kept on the MultiSig wallet.
+- EVM -> Hathor
+  - The fee is deducted from the amount of tokens being crossed and they will be sent to the admin account.

+When crossing from Hathor and from the EVM chain the same fee will be applied and the services should read the fee from the contract to ensure they are using the correct updated value.

 # Alternative solutions